aws-samples/aws-appsync-iot-core-realtime-dashboard/README.md

 **Start the web app**

-Switch back to the terminal window pointing to the **root** folder and run:
+Switch back to the terminal window pointing to the **web** folder and run:

 ```
 $ npm start